-I have been accused (sadly, typically of left-of-center polemicists these days) by Proud Mary Pezzulo (of Steel Magnificat fame) of being cruel and callous concerning human life.
+I have been accused by left-of-center polemicists of being cruel and callous concerning human life.
 Sorry; I don’t take to such things kindly.
 I had written:

 Of course, the latest liberal / RINO uproar has to do with the sad photograph of a man and his child, who drowned while trying to illegally cross the border by swimming the river.
 I’ll leave aside the question of parental negligence: to even attempt such a thing without proper life jackets, etc. Any compassionate human being is saddened by the tragedy.